 We measure financial sophistication by observing the use of a credit card balance transfer strategy.
 Examining trends before and after the phase-out of this strategy due to the 2009 CARD Act, financially sophisticated borrowers are less risky, face more attractive card terms, and pay lower fees.
-We find no evidence that card lenders price sophisticated borrowers in a zip code strongly correlates with local graduation and unemployment rates.
+We find no evidence that card lenders price sophistication into initial card terms such as APR or credit limits.
+The prevalence of sophisticated borrowers in a zip code strongly correlates with local graduation and unemployment rates.
 We also document positive spillovers of credit card sophistication onto usage and risk for other consumer loans.